A Drone Device – Not an AirPlane or Helicopter.

 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-Were you out and about recently and you saw a “thing” flying about that made a constant buzzing sort of noise?.
+Were you out and about recently and you saw a something, you couldn’t identify, flying about that made a constant buzzing sort of noise?.
 Did you see a program on the television showing aerial views of buildings or landscapes, that looked different from the usual aerial views taken by airplane or helicopter ?

 Has someone you know told you they have bought or seen a fantastic flying “thing” that is not an aeroplane or a helicopter that does amazing things in the air?